-Find the Cheapest Renters Insurance Quotes in Your Area
+Find Cheap Renters Insurance Quotes in Your Area

 An interested party on a renters insurance policy is someone who is notified by your renters insurance provider that you have coverage, and they will be notified if you cancel or make a change to your policy.
-In most cases, an interested party will be your landlord, in order to confirm that you have renters insurance — a common requirement for renting an apartment or house.
+In most cases, an interested party will be your landlord in order to confirm that you have renters insurance — a common requirement for renting an apartment or house.

 It's increasingly common for landlords to require tenants to purchase renters insurance, as it limits the financial liability of both the landlord and the tenant in case an accident occurs.
-If you have to buy renters insurance as a condition of your lease, noting your landlord an interested party will provide them with proof that you've purchased a sufficient amount of renters insurance coverage.
+If you have to buy renters insurance as a condition of your lease, noting your landlord as an interested party will provide them with proof that you've purchased a sufficient amount of renters insurance coverage.

-Noting your landlord as an interested party to your renters insurance policy is straightforward, though the process may differ slightly by insurance company.
-Most renters insurance companies, including State Farm, GEICO and Lemonade, allow you to add an interested party online.
+Noting your landlord as an interested party on your renters insurance policy is straightforward, though the process may differ slightly by insurance company.
+Most renters insurance companies, including State Farm, Geico and Lemonade, allow you to add an interested party online.
 You'll just need to provide your landlord's contact information, including their name, address and email.
 Your landlord will get a description of your renters policy via email or regular mail shortly after you add them as an interested party.

 Adding a renters insurance interested party is typically free.
 If you find a renters insurance company that charges more than a dollar or two per month to add an interested party, consider looking elsewhere for a better deal on renters insurance, as even a few dollars per month will add up to a significant increase in the cost of insurance.

-"Additional Interest" and "additional Insured" are two similar-sounding terms related to renters insurance that have very different meanings.
-Additional interest is simply another name for an interested party — someone who wants to know whether you have renters insurance.
+"Additional interested" and "additional insured" are two similar-sounding terms related to renters insurance that have very different meanings.
+"Additional interested" is simply another name for an interested party — someone who wants to know whether you have renters insurance.
 It's common to add your landlord as an additional interest.

 "Additional insured," on the other hand, is another person covered by your policy, and adding your landlord as an additional insured is a very bad idea — for you, your landlord and your insurance company.
 In fact, most renters insurance companies won't let you list your landlord as an additional insured at all.

 If you add someone to your policy as an additional insured, it means they are protected by your policy's liability coverage.
-You might commonly add your spouse or your roommate as an additional insured, so that you're all protected under the same policy.
+You might commonly add your spouse or your roommate as an additional insured so that you're all protected under the same policy.
 If you add your roommate to your policy and a visitor is injured by your roommate's dog, the liability policy would cover any damages.